Pedrost31/breakableflask/README.md

 # Breakable Flask

-A simple vulnerable Flask application.
+A simple vulnerable Flask application.efe

 This can be used to test out and learn exploitation of common web application vulnerabilities.